gabrieleballetti/gabrieleballetti.github.io/_posts/2022-05-16-TropicalML.md

 <img src="\assets\img\2022-05-16-TropicalML\newt_hex.svg"  style="width:50%; display: block; margin-left: auto; margin-right: auto;" >

-In a way the Newton polygon refines the notion of degree of a polynomial, by keeping track of the extremal exponents appearing in the polynomial.
+In a way the Newton polytope refines the notion of degree of a polynomial, by keeping track of the extremal exponents appearing in the polynomial.
 For example, for univariate polynomials the Newton polytope is simply a segment from the lowest exponent to the highest exponent.

 When we multiply two polynomials, the resulting degree corresponds to the sum of the original degrees.
 In the case of the Newton polytopes we need to define a special sum that given two polytopes spits another polytope. **Given two polytopes $$P$$ and $$Q$$ we call their *Minkowski sum* $$P + Q$$ the set of all the points which can be expressed as the sum of a point in $$P$$ with a point in $$Q$$**, i.e.